pointnetwork/pointnetwork/README.md

     ```
     truffle deploy --network development
     ```
-1. Note the addresses at which the contracts were deployed and put them into `resources/defaultConfig.json`: `network/zdns_contract_address` and `network/keyvalue_contract_address`
+1. Note the addresses at which the contracts were deployed and put them into `resources/defaultConfig.json`: `network/zdns_contract_address`
 1. Run the nodes in different tabs
     ```
     ./point --datadir ~/.point/test1 -v